-&lt;sup>117 See, e.g., In re Perceptive Advisors LLC, Release No. 34-95673 (Sept.
-6, 2022) (adviser failed to disclose conflicts of interest, available at https://www.sec.gov/files/litigation/admin/2022/34-95673.pdf); In re SLRA Inc., Release No. IA-4641 (Feb.
-7, 2017), available at https://www.sec.gov/litigation/admin/2017/ia-4641.pdf (failed to disclose that certain services were being provided by an affiliate); In re Centre Partners Mgmt., LLC, Release No. IA-4604 (Jan.
-10, 2017), available at https://www.sec.gov/litigation/admin/2017/ia-4604.pdf (adviser did not disclose that its principals owned an interest in and sat on the board of an IT services company, which the adviser engaged to perform due diligence services on portfolio company investments on behalf of and paid for by fund clients); In re Fenway LLC, No. Partners, Release IA-4253 (Apr.
-25. 2017), available at https://www.sec.gov/litigation/admin/2015/ia-4253.pdf; In re JH Partners, LLC, Release No. IA-4276 (Nov.
-23, 2015), available at https://www.sec.gov/litigation/admin/2015/ia-4276.pdf; In re VSS Fund Management LLC Stevenson, Release IA-5001 Jeffrey T. No. (Sept.
-7. 2018), available and at https://www.sec.gov/litigation/admin/2018/ia-5001.pdf (private equity fund adviser failed to provide material information to fund investors in connection with an offer by the owner of the adviser to purchase fund interests from investors, near the end of the fund's life).
-See also Andrew Ceresney, Director of Division of Enforcement, SEC, Securities Enforcement Forum West 2016 Keynote Address: Private Equity Enforcement (May 12, 2016), https://www.sec.gov/news/speech/private-equity-enforcement.html.
+123 See, e.g., In re Van Eck Associates Corporation Release No. 35132 (Feb.
+16, 2024) (adviser failed to disclose a social media influencer's planned involvement and the sliding scale fee structure to the ETF's board in connection with its approval of the fund launch and of the management fee); In re Mass Ave Global Inc. (May 29, 2024) and In re Winston Mubai Fena (May 29, 2024) (MassAve, an investment adviser that made Asia-focused investments and that held more than \$1 billion in regulatory assets under management, made a series of materially false and misleading statements about its flagship opportunity fund's holdings and exposures.
+These false statements were the result of modifications Feng made to underlying portfolio data, which MassAve then included in investor communications, such as its monthly tear sheets, summary portfolio snapshots, and top 10 position lists.
+Feng was responsible for making all investment decisions and was deeply involved in investor communications and raising money for the Fund); In re Perceptive Advisors LLC, Release No. 34-95673 (Sep.
+6, 2022) (adviser failed to disclose conflicts of interest); In re SLRA Inc., Release No. IA-4641 (Feb.
+7, 2017) (failed to disclose that certain services were being provided by an affiliate); In re Centre Partners Mgmt., LLC, Release No. IA-4604 (Jan.
+10, 2017) (adviser did not disclose that its principals owned an interest in and sat on the board of an IT services company, which the adviser engaged to perform due diligence services on portfolio company investments on behalf of and paid for by fund clients); In re Fenway Partners, LLC, Release No. IA-4253 (Apr.
+25, 2017); In re JH Partners, LLC, Release No. IA-4276 (Nov.
+23, 2015); In re VSS Fund Management LLC and Jeffrey T. Stevenson, Release No. IA-5001 (Sep.
+7, 2018) (private equity fund adviser failed to provide material information to fund investors in connection with an offer by the owner of the adviser to purchase fund interests from investors, near the end of the fund's life).
+See also Andrew Ceresney.
+Director of Division of Enforcement, SEC, Securities Enforcement Forum West 2016 Keynote Address: Private Equity Enforcement (May 12, 2016).

-&lt;sup>118 See, e.g., In re Platinum Equity Advisors, LLC, Release No. IA-4772 (Sept.
-21, 2017), available at https://www.sec.gov/litigation/admin/2017/ia-4772.pdf; In re Kohlberg Kravis Roberts & Co., Release No. IA-4131 (June 29, 2015), available at https://www.sec.gov/litigation/admin/2015/ia-4131.pdf; In re Lightyear Capital LLC, Release No. IA-5096 (December 26, 2018) available at https://www.sec.gov/litigation/admin/2018/ia-5096.pdf; see also Andrew Ceresney, Director of Division of Enforcement, SEC, Securities Enforcement Forum occurs between the private fund adviser and its managed funds.
+See, e.g., In re Platinum Equity Advisors, LLC, Release No. IA-4772 (Sep.
+21, 2017); In re Kohlberg Kravis Roberts & Co., Release No. IA-4131 (Jun.
+29, 2015); In re Lightyear Capital LLC, Release No. IA-5096 (Dec.
+26, 2018); see also Andrew Ceresney, Director of the misallocation occurs between the private fund adviser and its managed funds.
 The SEC has also brought an enforcement action where an adviser failed to fully comply with the terms of fund documents concerning cross trades between managed funds.
+Recently, the SEC has brought actions against investment advisers acting as unregistered broker-dealers.
 Additionally, the SEC has sanctioned private fund advisers for failing to file Form PF, failing to comply with the Advisers Act Custody Rule, fraud and inadequate policies and procedures relating to Insider Trading.